mcbookshelf/bookshelf/docs/modules/hitbox.md

 A snapshot of the entity’s hitbox at a specific moment:

 - Improves performance when the entity’s size will never change.
 - Includes the base entity and all passengers in one combined box.
+When baking a pile of passengers, the base entity bakes all passengers and sets its hitbox to encompass the entire stack.
 - Does not update dynamically, collisions may break if the entity changes later.

 ➔ Set using [#bs.hitbox:bake_entity](#bake-entity)